hdinkel/ELM-CPIB-2017/merged/complete.md

 instances in the database of this motif.
 This includes the protein identifier, the start and end positions of the instance, the specific sequence matching the regular expression and the logic of the instance.
-The "# Ev." indicates the "Evidence code" associated with the annotation (see section XXX below).
+The "# Ev." indicates the number of experimental evidences associated with the annotation (see section XXX below).
 Organism is the species in which the protein is found.
-Lastly the "Notes" column contains links to any "interactions" or "swithces" present in the database, as well as links to PDB if this structure exists in PDB.
+Lastly the "Notes" column contains links to any "interactions" or "switches" present in the database, as well as links to PDB if this structure exists in PDB.

 ## Browsing annotated instances